microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 Now that we've defined how to get the Fluid audience, we need to tell React to call `tryGetAudienceObject` when the Audience Display component is mounted.

 1. Replace `TODO 5` with the following code.
 Note that the user ID will come from the parent component as either `user1` `user2` or `random`.
 If the ID is `random` we use `Math.random()` to generate a random number as the ID.
 Additionally, a name will be mapped to the user based on their ID as specified in `userNameList`.
-Lastly, we define the state variables which will store the connected members as well as the current user.
+Lastly, we define the state variables which will store the connected members as well as the current user. `fluidMembers` will store a list of all members connected to the container whereas `currentMember` will contain the member object representing the current user viewing the browser context.

 ```js
   const userId = props.userId == "random" ?
 Math.random() : props.userId;